 - For Science!!

 - I Read It for the Articles: Mao insists that his massive superhero comic book collection is purely for research purposes.
 Really.

 - Ice King: His heart is literally as cold as ice.

 - Insufferable Genius

 - Jerk with a Heart of Gold: Lampshaded by Sapphire in the Super Hero Mao ending.

 - A really, really big jerk with a heart of gold.
 Several times in the game, we meet the embodiment of Mao's "True Heart," and he's basically what Mao would be if Mao were more mature and kind.
 The irritating jerkass Mao is entirely an affectation, a "surface".

-- Kick the Morality Pet: In the worse ending he mocks Almaz after he dies which is seen as an in universe Moral Event Horizon instead of him grieving making everyone turn his back on him.
+- Kick the Morality Pet: In the worst ending, he mocks Almaz after he dies instead of grieving for him, which is seen as an in-universe Moral Event Horizon, making everyone turn their back on him.
 He then attacks them, but once Beryl is gone, he loses it.

 - The Knights Who Say Squee: Despite the regular insistence that he doesn't really like heroes and just collects video games and comic books for research, the fact that he is a fan of Super Hero Aurum is a significant plot point.
 Namely, when the hero dropped by 200 years ago asking for directions to the strongest Overlord in the area, Mao was happy to point him in the direction of his father and let slip his weak points for an autograph, not realizing that Aurum was actually going to kill his father (because heroes don't kill their opponents in cold blood, right?).